Laser Skin Resurfacing Overview

 What Sets Us Apart

-At FPSA, your laser skin resurfacing procedures are performed by board-certified facial plastic surgeons, Dr. Angela Sturm or Dr. Russell Kridel, or a registered nurse under the direct supervision of one of the surgeons.
+At FPSA, your laser skin resurfacing procedures are performed by board-certified facial plastic surgeon, Dr. Russell Kridel, or a registered nurse under the direct supervision of our surgeon.
 This provides patients with the peace of mind that they are in the hands of a physician who focuses solely on the neck, and the procedure is done in the safety and comfort of a medical office environment.
 It takes great skill and finesse to provide a laser skin resurfacing treatment that is unique to each patient and provides the best possible facial rejuvenation outcome, rather than a one-size-fits-all approach at many medical spas.
-Dr. Kridel and Dr. Strum are leading experts on laser technology, and have performed thousands of successful treatments.
+Dr. Kridel is a leading expert on laser technology, and has performed thousands of successful treatments.
 Dr. Kridel has written numerous medical journal articles and textbook chapters on the aging face and the various uses of lasers.
 He has also presented lectures at international conferences on many of the different laser modalities available.

 Laser skin resurfacing procedures are performed at our beautiful medical offices in our AAAHC-accredited suite for maximum comfort and patient safety.
 Depending on the size of area you desire to have covered, the treatment can take 1 to 3 hours.
 At FPSA, we make sure patients are as comfortable as possible, so numbing medication is preferred for facial resurfacing treatments.
 For full CO2 patients, “twilight anesthesia” is recommended.
 At FPSA, we offer 3 different advanced laser skin resurfacing technique options described below.